-The U.S. Copyright Act of 1976 allows certain uses of content from the internet without my permission.
-Use of my site’s content for criticism, comment, news reporting, teaching, scholarship, or research by individuals or organizations may also be permissible under law if proper attribution is given.
+The U.S. Copyright Act of 1976 allows certain uses of my content from the internet without my permission.
+Use of my site’s content for criticism, comment, news reporting, teaching, scholarship, or research by individuals or organizations might also be permissible under law if proper attribution is given.
 This includes non-commercial uses by educational institutions and by national and local governments.
 For more information, see http://www.copyright.gov/.

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this website, including files downloadable from this website, without my permission.

 If requested, I can provide free edits on up to 1,000 words of your fiction manuscript as a sample of my work.
 For nonfiction, I can provide sample edits from my portfolio.